spirom/arrow-simpledb/README.md

 # Things Not Yet Investigated

-* Memory pools are not used at all thoughtfully
-* Error handling is poor, and poorly integrated with Arrow's error handling
+* Error handling is poorly integrated with Arrow's error handling
 * Filtering is not pushed down into dictionaries
 * Data representation
   * Non-relational data cannot yet be represented